 Many years ago, I awoke early one morning to find my dad sitting alone at the kitchen table.
-He was looking out the window and seemed consumed in thought - so I sat down beside him, said good morning and asked if everything was ok.
+He looked out the window and seemed consumed in thought - so I sat down beside him, said good morning, and asked if everything was ok.
 He turned toward me with a smile and said everything was fine – that he had just been thinking about how much it would mean (to him) to help me pay for college someday.
 Although I was just a young boy, I could sense something very different in his voice, the expression on his face – the look in his eyes.
 He was talking about money in a way I hadn’t heard before – he was talking about it in an emotional way.

-When our clients look to us for advice or rely on our judgment for important financial matters, we know that it's not just about the money.
+When our clients look to us for advice or rely on our judgment for critical financial matters, we know that it's not just about the money.
 Money is much more than something we use to buy the things we want or need - it's a conduit for hopes, wishes, and dreams - and quite often a symbol of hard work and personal sacrifice.
 We believe this requires special recognition and respect, so we make a commitment to each and every client to do our very best to approach their financial needs with the special care and attention it deserves.